Thursday, 5:59 AM.

 "Yeah, I've got that kind of face.
 I sit in the back.
 Now eat your pizza," he said in a gruff as he turned the page of his book.

 Leah was about to respond when a loud noise echoed throughout the cafeteria and the room fell dead silent.
 All heads turned to the direction of the noise.
-Leah looked over to see a large guy—who she was fairly certain played on their football team—holding onto a chair while some nerd tried to pull himself off the ground.
+A large guy—who Leah was fairly certain played on their football team—was holding onto a chair while some nerd tried to pull himself off the ground.
 Unfortunately, this was pretty typical stuff at her school.
-Juvenile pranks that kids played on each other in elementary school had somehow followed them to high school.
+Juvenile pranks kids played on each other in elementary school had somehow followed them to high school.

 "Heya Denny, didja miss me?"
-The bigger guy asked as he continued to hold onto the chair he had just pulled out from underneath the other boy.
+The football player asked as he continued to hold onto the chair he had just pulled out from underneath the other boy.

 Dennis sighed as he tried to climb back to his feet.
 "No Derrick, I didn't."